 Really, this advice applies to your manuscript as a whole, not just dialogue.
 If you’re set on getting everything exactly right, you can always hire a copy editor to polish your manuscript before you send it out — though we’d only really advise this if you’re also unsure about how your prose is reading as a whole.

 9. Finish formatting the manuscript with ‘The End’

 It might sound like ridiculous advice, but don’t forget to write ‘The End’ at the end of your manuscript!
-This way, if your book has an ambiguous or particularly surprising ending, the reader won’t think that they’re accidentally missing the final few pages.
+This way, if your book has an ambiguous or surprising ending, the reader won’t think they’re accidentally missing the final few pages.

-Best of luck getting published and see you on the shelves!
+Best of luck getting published, and see you on the shelves!